About the author

 crash sub-optimal landing), and not forgetting a splinter of bone sticking out of a knuckle from skiing on the army’s dry slope at Aldershot.
 (The army nurses at Frimley Park hospital could not help with that one either.)

 In the mid-1980s, being unemployed, I took up BMX racing.
+(Each race, which lasts about 45 seconds, is termed, bizarrely, a moto.)
 No longer able to afford to run a car, I raced only at my two local tracks, but I eventually reached national level and I won the Bournemouth Summer Series in my bike/age classification in 1985.
+Tim March, the gentle giant with a Billy Idol hair-do, was the club’s most famous rider.

 How long since you wrote to your mother?